Veetla Vishesham: Plot

 The news of the pregnancy goes viral, and they are made fun of by family, friends, relatives, and society.
-Ilango begins to avoid Sowmya.
-Eventually, he reveals the news of his mum’s pregnancy to Sowmya.
-Unni and Krishnaveni ask Ilango and Anirudh to go to Kerala for their cousin’s wedding.
-Both of them refuse by making excuses.
+Unni and Krishnaveni ask Ilango and Anirudh to accompany them to Kerala for their cousin’s wedding.
+Both of them refuse by making excuses feared of ridicules.
 This makes Unni angry at them, and he leaves them with Krishnaveni and his mother.
 Meanwhile, Sowmya offers a room date to cheer Ilango up.
 But he is unable to get intimate with her as it reminds him of his mum’s pregnancy.
 Sowmya’s mother learns about Krishnaveni’s pregnancy from Sowmya.
 She is shocked and speaks badly about Ilango’s family.
 Ilango eavesdrops on their conversation and talks harshly with Sowmya’s mum, and breaks up with Sowmya.

 At home, Anirudh reveals to Ilango that some boys made fun of him at school, and when he responded to them, one of the boys hit him on the face.
 Ilango and Anirudh then realise their love for their mum and dad.
 While in Kerala, Unni’s elder sister-in-law and sister tease Krishnaveni for her late pregnancy.
 For the first time, Unni’s mother defends her daughter-in-law for her dutifulness and makes them realise their selfishness and harsh attitude towards her.

 Ilango then reconciles with his parents after their return and begins to fulfil his duties as a son.
 Krishnaveni realises that Ilango has broken up with Sowmya, and she tells him to apologise to Sowmya’s mother.
-Ilango reluctantly agrees, for his mother’s sake, and tells her that he misses Sowmya and that the reason he accepted his mum’s pregnancy was because of Sowmya.
+Ilango reluctantly agrees, for his mother’s sake, and visits mum and tells her that he misses Sowmya and that the reason he accepted his mum’s pregnancy was because of Sowmya.